BeataMaro/budget-app/README.md

 The following technologies and libraries are used in this application:

 - React: A JavaScript library for building user interfaces.
+- TypeScript: A superset of JavaScript that adds static typing to the language.
 - Material UI: A popular UI library for React that provides pre-designed components and styles.